Battle of Britain Day: RAF forces

 In the six weeks of intensive combat, RAF strength had been maintained to an extent far greater than the Luftwaffe intelligence had believed possible.
 On the evening of 14 September, Fighter Command could muster 269 Supermarine Spitfire and 533 Hawker Hurricane fighters.
-The two key groups could put up just over 500 fighters: No. 11 Group RAF had 310 fighters, including 92 Spitfires and 218 Hurricanes; No. 12 Group RAF could field 85 Spitfires and 109 Hurricanes.
-Should No. 10 Group RAF come into the battle, a further 48 Spitfires and 78 Hurricanes could be committed.
+The two key groups could put up just over 500 fighters: No. 11 Group had 310 fighters, including 92 Spitfires and 218 Hurricanes; No. 12 Group could field 85 Spitfires and 109 Hurricanes.
+Should No. 10 Group come into the battle, a further 48 Spitfires and 78 Hurricanes could be committed.
 Compared with 17 August, there were just 22 fewer Spitfires and Hurricanes.

 During the battle, the RAF had suffered a serious loss of experienced pilots.
 In mid-September, Fighter Command could call upon 1,492 operational pilots against an establishment of 1,662 – a deficiency of 10%.
 Many of the pilots were ineffective unless led into battle by experienced men.
 Dowding's policy was to move in fresh squadrons from quieter areas to replace losses in the units in the south-east as they became exhausted.
 By early September, the system was breaking down as squadrons were becoming depleted before fresh units could be formed and take their place.

 Reluctantly, Dowding defined three categories, A, B and C. Category A units were to bear the brunt of the fighting, and were to be kept at full strength in aircraft and pilots.
 Only if the A units suffered exceptionally high losses would they be replaced.
 B units were relief units, to be maintained at operational strength and only used if absolutely necessary.
 C units were generally stripped down to just five or six pilots.
 These units were devoted to training new pilots.
 Although not fit for fighter-fighter action, they could defend quieter areas.
-The system potentially could have had fatal results for Fighter Command, with C units becoming less and less effective.
-But the system had not been running long enough by 14 September for it to have a serious impact on Fighter Command's strength.
+The system potentially could have had fatal results for Fighter Command, with C units becoming less and less effective but the system had not been running long enough by 14 September for it to have a serious impact on Fighter Command's strength.
 The replacement units were sufficient in number and effectiveness to continue to replace exhausted units.
 By 15 September, the C units could still give a good account of themselves in battle.